-How to analyse a text: DISCUSSIONWatch
+How to analyse a text: DISCUSSIONWatch this thread

 In preparation for my English Literature Admissions Test (ELAT) I was told to practise my close reading skills using John Milton's Paradise Lost and, like many before me, fell into the bottomless pit.

 I'm making this post to serve as a hub to closer reading, and hopefully signpost other English students to resources.
 If you're struggling, welcome to the club.

 Here's what's helped me develop my own close reading skills:

 - The Devil's Party Podcast